 If you think about it, undifferentiated marketing may prove to be the game-changer here by the principle of less is more.

-If consumers are not going to feel bombarded by ads at every given opportunity and yet walk away with a good experience, they will have a greater tendency to talk about it, hence helping in the word-of-mouth publicity.
+Suppose consumers will not feel bombarded by ads at every given opportunity and yet walk away with a good experience.
+In that case, they will have a greater tendency to talk about it, hence helping word-of-mouth publicity.

 One of the most classic examples of going off-brand is when Philip Morris announced a drastic cut in the prices of Marlboro cigarettes.
 He did so to compete with the generic brands that were eating into its market share.
 It was pandemonium!
 The day it was announced is still known as Marlboro Friday.

 This unprecedented move shocked investors, analysts, and other pundits alike.
 But, in the end, it turned to be an extremely tricky one as the stock recovered its losses in two years and priced out all its rivals from the market.